10 Benefits of Studying at James Flood Guitar

-I have 27 years teaching experience and have my Bachelor’s and Master’s degrees from the Peabody Institute of Johns Hopkins University in Classical Guitar Performance, where I studied under world-renowned classical guitarist Manuel Barrueco.
-My studies instilled in me a thorough understanding of the principles of guitar technique and musicianship which I have used to help hundreds of students of all skill levels from around the country.
-My teaching techniques have halped my students both meet and often exceed their ambitions in playing guitar.
+James Flood has 28 years teaching experience and his Bachelor’s and Master’s degrees from the Peabody Institute of Johns Hopkins University in Classical Guitar Performance, where he studied under world-renowned classical guitarist Manuel Barrueco.
+His studies instilled in him a thorough understanding of the principles of guitar technique and musicianship which he has used to help hundreds of students of all skill levels from around the country.
+His teaching techniques have helped his students both meet and often exceed their ambitions in playing guitar.
 He has performed in Ohio, California, Maryland and West Virginia and directs the Cleveland Guitar Orchestra.
 James teaches classical and finger style acoustic.
 Read Full Bio

 Lessons are designed around the goals of the students.
-Your goals become my goals.
-Helping students achieve what they are most enthusiastic about is what is most rewarding to me.
+Your goals become our goals.
+Helping students achieve what they are most enthusiastic about is what is most rewarding to us.

-Many of my students have gone on to become accomplished players and many of my students have stayed with me for 4 to 7 years.
+Many of James’ students have gone on to become accomplished players and many of his students have stayed with him for 4 to 7 years.
 But let the students’ testimonials on this site speak for themselves.
-View our testimonials.
+View our testimonials

 Every music school and music academy offers guitar lessons, but guitar is just one of the many instruments that these schools offer and those in charge are typically not guitarists themselves.
 As a result, these institutions do not have the experience, the guitar know-how, nor the time to recruit and make a truly informed decision on who to hire as a guitar teacher.
-At James Flood Guitar Lessons you’re assured of learning from someone who has studied at one of the premiere guitar conservatory programs in the country, and who is a highly experienced guitar instructor and who only hires teachers who have a thorough knowledge of the instrument and a unique talent and skill for teaching.
+James Flood Guitar Lessons is directed by someone who has studied at one of the premiere guitar conservatory programs in the country, who is a highly experienced guitar instructor and who only hires teachers who have a thorough knowledge of the instrument and a unique talent and skill for teaching.

 No parking meters or street parking.
 Each location has its own parking.
 It’s easy to find a spot, and it’s free.

 If you are a complete beginner and have never taken a music lesson in your life, welcome!
-If you’ve already been playing for a few years or if you’ve been playing for 30 years, and yet you feel like you’ve hit a plateau, I have helped many experienced players achieve a new level in their playing that eluded them before
+If you’ve already been playing for a few years or if you’ve been playing for 30 years, and yet you feel like you’ve hit a plateau, James has helped many experienced players achieve a new level in their playing that eluded them before